Alfred Jodl: World War II

 Jodl's appointment as a major in the operations branch of the Truppenamt ('Troop Office') in the Army High Command in the last years of the Weimar Republic put him under the command of General Ludwig Beck.
 In September 1939, Jodl first met Adolf Hitler.
 During the build-up to the Second World War, Jodl was nominally assigned as commander of the 44th Division from October 1938 to August 1939 after the Anschluss.

 He was chosen by Hitler to be Chief of the Operations Staff of the newly formed Oberkommando der Wehrmacht (OKW) on 23 August 1939, just prior to the German invasion of Poland.
 Jodl acted as chief of staff during the invasion of Denmark and Norway.
 Following the Fall of France, Jodl was optimistic of Germany's success over Britain, writing on 30 June 1940 that "The final German victory over England is now only a question of time."

 Jodl signed the Commissar Order of 6 June 1941 (in which Soviet political commissars were to be shot) and the Commando Order of 28 October 1942 (in which Allied commandos, including properly uniformed soldiers as well as combatants wearing civilian clothes, such as Maquis and partisans, were to be executed immediately without trial if captured behind German lines).

 Jodl spent most of the war at the Wolf's Lair, Hitler's forward command post in East Prussia.
-On 1 February 1944, he was promoted to the rank of Generaloberst (Colonel general).
+On 1 February 1944, he was promoted to the rank of Generaloberst ('colonel general', a four-star rank).
 He was among those slightly injured during the 20 July plot of 1944 against Hitler, during which he suffered a concussion.

-On 6 May 1945, Jodl was awarded the Knight's Cross of the Iron Cross by Großadmiral Karl Dönitz, who had succeeded Hitler on 30 April 1945 as head of Germany and its armed forces.
+On 6 May 1945, Jodl was awarded the Knight's Cross of the Iron Cross by Grand admiral Karl Dönitz, who had succeeded Hitler on 30 April 1945 as head of Germany and its armed forces.

 Following regional surrenders of German forces in Europe, Jodl was sent by Dönitz to respond to the demand for "immediate, simultaneous and unconditional surrender on all fronts."
 Jodl signed the German Instrument of Surrender on 7 May 1945 in Reims on behalf of the OKW.
 The surrender to all the Allies was concluded on 8 May in Berlin.
 On 13 May, on the arrest of Generalfeldmarschall Wilhelm Keitel, Jodl succeeded him as Chief of OKW.